The Beginning: Willmar Poultry and Egg Company

 This business model was so successful that in 1970, WPC created a retail branch (PALS – Poultry and Livestock Supplies) solely for the eqiupment, propane, medication and feed additive products.
 Once PALS was formally established, a warehouse was built at its present location.
-This expansion came during the leadership of Ted Huisinga and Ray Norling.

 After the hatchery fire and ultimate success of the incubation technology, Huisinga and Norling became known as businessmen who were not afraid to take a risk on new technology.
 In 1985, after most turkey farmers had moved from the Quonset style barns to the now iconic pole style barn, PALS began marketing the Pal-Tech Zone, a microprocessor that served as the brain to turkey barns.
 This technology both improved air quality and decreased energy costs by controlling the barn doors and air vents.
 This allowed each zone to receive its ideal air flow.

 PALS is located in Willmar, Minnesota.
 We market animal health supplies and equipment.
-Located in our building is our sister company, PALS Propane, and our company diagnostic lab.